poker-apprentice/hand-range-notation/README.md

 ### `expandNotation`

-This function is used to parse a string representing a [hand range](https://betandbeat.com/poker/terminology/hand-range-notation/).
-If a hand range cannot be parsed, it will throw an `InvalidHandRangeNotationError`.
+This function is used to parse a string representing a [hand range notation](https://betandbeat.com/poker/terminology/hand-range-notation/).
+If a hand range notation cannot be parsed, it will throw an `InvalidHandRangeNotationError`.

 ```ts
 // specific suited hands